Thursday, May 21, 2009

 We really must watch what we eat and I say this not only for the obvious health reasons, but also to prevent fatalities from happening.

 Take for instance the workshop organised by the Ministry of Agriculture here in Antigua in collaboration with UNAIDS and the University of the West Indies.
-The workshop wants to increase awareness about the Giant African Land Snail, that was sighted in
+The workshop wants to increase awareness about the Giant African Land Snail, that was sighted in the Jolly Beach/Bolans areas in March of 2008.

 The workshop drew numerous participants from the private, business and government sectors to help spread the word why the Giant African snail is not to be trifled with.
 Minister of State responsible for Agriculture Senator Joanne Massiah called on the relevant agencies to educate students especially those in primaries schools about the danger this snail poses to humans.